 A number of planting beds are situated within the garden.
 There intentions is to bring seasonal interest and vibrancy to the garden throughout the year.
 The following plants will be located n the garden according to the conditions on site and their prefered situation.
-Planting densities and configuration will be adapated according to funcational requirement and site situation.

-additional layers of interest to the garden.
+Planting densities additional layers of interest to the garden.
 Planting densities, percentage mix, location and